Santa Clara DUI Accident Victim Lawyers

 Where Can I Find DUI Accident Attorneys Near Me?

-Our DUI accident victim lawyers serve all of California, including Santa Clara, San Jose, Los Angeles, Orange, Merced, and other counties.
-You can reach our award-winning attorneys via phone, online, or a personal visit to any of our offices.
-If you can’t physically come, our legal team will go to you instead.
+Our DUI accident victim lawyers serve clients throughout California, including Santa Clara, San Jose, Los Angeles, Orange, Merced, and other counties.
+You can reach our attorneys via phone, online, or a personal visit to our office.
+If your injuries prevent you from visiting us, our legal team can meet you at a location of your choosing instead.

-What Happens If Someone Drinks And Drives In California?
+What Happens If Someone Drives Drunk in California?

 Under California law, the drunk driver will be arrested and may be sentenced to up to six months in jail.
 If the driver causes serious injury or wrongful death, they will be charged with a felony.
 Additionally, authorities may impound the vehicle of the drunk driver.